Wimfish1/Wimfish1/README.md

 - 👋 Hi, I’m @Wimfish1
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning javascript, python
+- 🌱 Working on Rustcraft MC (https://discord.gg/GFUJQVgWJB)
 - 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me DM me on discord @wimfish1